IEA-Paris/PPIAS/content/authors/l/lee.md

   twitter: https://twitter.com/microbehistory
   website: ''
   wikipedia: ''
+tags:
+  - History of Science, Technology and Medicine
+  - History of Science and Medicine
+  - Online conference
+  - Microbes
 titles_and_institutions:
   - institution: Ohio University - College of Arts and Sciences
     titles:
       - Assistant Professor
+years:
+  - '2021'

 ---
 Victoria Lee is an assistant professor in the History Department, College of Arts and Sciences, Ohio University .
 She is a historian of modern science and technology, with a focus on the role of Japan in the 20th and 21st centuries.